averyschiff/csci5828/hw1.md

 Countless other examples stress that communication is one of the key aspects of software engineering.

     * Specification requires explicitly stating how things should be built, run, tested, etc.
-Good specification removes the ambiguity in what something will produce and help streamline the development process.
+Good specification removes the ambiguity in what something will produce and helps streamline the development process.
 By checking specifications for a project at every step, software engineers can ensure that they are meeting the demands of the client and they can hold themselves up to a coding standard.
 Specification can also help manage project directories by defining what each file type is used for and how it should be handled.

     * Translation refers to the ability to move between different levels of abstraction, different types of structures, across different specifications, and so on.
 This is necessary in software engineering because software engineers are forced to consider their work across different scales and for different consumers.
 While the engineer might totally understand their code at the assembly level, they also need to understand if their highest level of abstraction is functioning well for their target audience.
-A variety of different customers might impose different specifications that a software engineers needs to be comfortable with.
+A variety of different customers might also impose different specifications that a software engineers needs to be comfortable with.
 A comprehensive understanding of how the different structures (statements, modules, functions, etc.) of their code interact with each other is crucial to development and testing.

     * Iteration describes the practice of building software step by step, testing each step to make sure even the smallest parts of the code function as expected.